cropter42-bit/speechtyper/README.md

 - `Hotkey`: default is `alt`
 - `Microphone`: choose the input device or leave it on Default
-- `Model`: accurate Vosk profile

 ## Notes

 - The app only types while it is turned on and the hotkey is held.
-- If a model folder is missing, that profile will not work.
 - Some elevated applications may reject injected input unless the app is running with similar permissions.